rkgofiitk/academic-issues.github.io/Topics/Neet_test2024.md

 CV-building individuals.
 It is not rocket science to discover who or which loop-hole in the process of conducting examination brought the entire process under cloud.

-The other thing I want to point out is about Patna which many say is the location where question papers were leaked.
+The other thing I want to point out is about Patna which many say is the location where test papers were leaked.
 It happened also in JEE 1997.
-Some thinking must be done about it.
+Some thinking must be done about location of test centers or create processes that will ensure sanctity of the test.
+Unfortunately, people in lower the chain to conduct test can be bribed easily.
+Light punishments against corruption in the country has emboldened ordinary non-descript even god fearing people to accept bribe as if it is almost a way of life like religion is.

+One retired justice of Madras highcourt reported to have suggested the DMK govt in Tamilnadu to abolish NEET and take steps to ensure plus two marks be considered for admission.
+People having no connection to reality are pushing opinions to muddy the water.
+First of all, the sanctity of the school leaving exam is well known.
+Examiners are constant pressure from influential parents, politician friends of candidate to improve and even undermine the evaluation process.
+There are schools where competent teachers are unavailable.
+State govts are in competitions to close down govt run schools.
+Under the situation the school education is essentially a scam where students with sufficiently influential parent could score above the required threshold.
+So, advocacy by the opinion makers seem to invite more problems than solutions.
+There is no way to replace a leveler like secured admission test.
+Whether NTA is a upto the job or not is the point of debate.